Alaska Residential Lease Agreement

 Applicable to all Alaska rentals.

-Alaska landlords have the right to withhold some or all of a security deposit for specific noncompliance listed in the lease agreement, and must provide notice of this right to the tenant.
+Alaska landlords have the right to withhold some or all of a security deposit for specific lease violations.
+A lease must provide notice of this right to the tenant.

 Lead-Based Paint Disclosure